 Twenty-five years ago when Julie and I drove into Statesboro with the kids, we knew we had been blessed by God Who had brought us home.
 Strangers waved at us as we drove in, the streets were clean and there was little traffic up and down old two-lane Fair Road.
 I think there were only a few places to eat - mostly family style - and Georgia Southern College had perhaps 9,000 students.

 Every now and then it is good to get out of the Boro and get a different perspective.
 One of my favorite places to get a feel of how the "ordinary Georgians" are doing is Bennie's Red Barn on St. Simons Island.

 All too often, we hear horror stories about "meeting" people online.
 It's true that predators and crazy people use the Internet as a tool to take advantage of others, but if one uses common sense, the world of cyberspace can lead to true, real relationships.

 Q: Our 14-year-old son seems depressed - to us, at least.
 His principal sees no sign of depression but thinks he's socially anxious.
 The subjects of counseling and medication have come up.
 We have suggested to him that he get more exercise and spend less time playing video games and watching TV, but he says he hates sports.
 He appears to be withdrawing more and more into his video-screen world.

-Note: The following is the 27th in a series of columns that will describe towns and communities, past and present, that were settled after Bulloch County was first settled.
+Note: The following is the 28th in a series of columns that will describe towns and communities, past and present, that were settled after Bulloch County was first settled.
 Some have since been cut into other counties.

-(Note: The following is part of a series of articles looking at the growth of roads and transportation in Georgia and Bulloch County beginning in 1807.)
+(Note: The following is the first of a series of articles looking at the history and evolution of agriculture in Georgia and Bulloch County.)